Jandoria/web-development-resources/README.md

 ### 🖥️ By coding
 * [freeCodeCamp](https://www.freecodecamp.org/) Learn to code for free.
 * [Codewars](https://www.codewars.com/) Katas.
+* [CodeSignal](https://codesignal.com/developers/) Get your Coding Report and Prepare for Interviews.
 * [Scrimba](https://scrimba.com/) "Scrimba is a powerful new way of learning code.
 Play around with the instructors code any time, right in the player."
 * Code playgrounds:
   * [CodePen](https://codepen.io/)